AdobeDocs/pass.en/help/authentication/tve-dashboard-integrations.md

 >[!NOTE]
 >
 >Certain properties cannot be removed as they are mandatory requirements for the selected MVPD.

+The property will be deleted from the **Platform settings** section only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).

 ### User metadata {#user-metadata}